worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 But Webb had a tell.
 When he lied—which wasn't often—he wouldn't make eye contact.
 And right now, he was looking at the floor.

-"You know something," Sarah said quietly.
+"You know something," Liv said quietly.

 "I know that you're a good tech and I don't want to see you get fired.
 That's what I know."